NasimAbdollahi/NodeCoder/README.md

 provides open access to protein structure predictions of human proteome and other key proteins of interest.
 Prediction labels can be obtained from [BioLip database](https://zhanggroup.org//BioLiP/qsearch_pdb.cgi?pdbid=1h88) and [Uniprot database](https://www.uniprot.org/).

-Once you downloaded the protein databases, save them in data folder with following tree structures:
+Once you downloaded the protein databases, you need to process these raw data sets to extract node features and labels.
+NodeCoder has a **featurizer** module.
+You will need to specify the directories you have the datasets saved:
 ```
-data/raw_data
-├── BioLiP
-├── alphafold
-└── uniprot_proteomes
+alphafold_data_path
+uniprot_data_path
+biolip_data_path
+biolip_data_skip_path
 ```
-Now we need to process these raw data sets to extract node features and labels.
-NodeCoder has a **featurizer** module.
 When using NodeCoder, first step is to run the featurizer module, `preprocess_raw_data`.
 This module will create two files for every protein in the selected proteome: <font color='#D55E00'> `*.features.csv` </font> and <font color='#D55E00'> `*.tasks.csv` </font>.
 These files are saved in <font color='#D55E00'>` NodeCoder/data/input_data/featurized_data/TAX_ID/` </font>